A great resource for church audio

 120hz – 200hz:

 Problem area.
-We recommend you to use a parametric or graphic EQ for a precise cut of problematic frequencies.
+We recommend you use a parametric or graphic EQ for a precise cut of problematic frequencies.

 200hz – 500hz: